-ICYMI: this week’s arts news round up Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles How wall colour manipulates the audience ArtsHub speaks with six curators on the merits of painting gallery walls to heighten audience engagement, build narrative or just make the artworks pop.
+ICYMI: this week’s arts news round up Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles The burden of responsibility as an activist (locked) Nothing comes easy, especially with disabilities art.
+Three international leaders talk about the burdens and wins of activism, visibility, failure and collaboration as pathways to greater inclusion.
+The return of Moon Mania, but are we asking the right questions? (locked) Why Australia's space race is caught in nostalgia, when we should be asking if it’s responsible to glorify space advancement at the cost of society, and how artists are shifting that conversation.
+How wall colour manipulates the audience (locked) ArtsHub speaks with six curators on the merits of painting gallery walls to heighten audience engagement, build narrative or just make the artworks pop.
 Rebranding for relevance (locked) Rebranding is more than switching logos.
 It should be a total recalibration of how your audiences engage with your collections.
-Top 3 tips for emerging arts managers (locked) With many in the sector working in administrative roles, we’ve asked arts leaders from Darwin to Hobart and Perth to Sydney to offer advice for those at the beginning of their careers.
-The Big List: what made an impact in the visual arts in 2018 2018 was big: big blockbusters, big lobbying, big cock-ups and big shifts at the top end for the visual arts.
 (Premium content) Premium content Visual Arts Writer Friday 19 October, 2018 From a new art market platform to a commission to mark the national apology to Child Sexual Abuse, ArtsHub recaps the week's arts news.
 This content is only available to members of ArtsHub Join Now for instant access!
 A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
 Join Now and join the British arts community today Helen Read; image supplied Member login Email address Password Forgot password?
 About the author To contact the ArtsHub news desk email email@example.com.
 Keep up-to-date with the latest industry news; be part of the conversation and an engaged arts community by following ArtsHub on Facebook, Twitter, LinkedIn, Pinterest, Tumblr.